annetkonings/Signatures-of-PSGWs/README.md

 Neutrinos are a special case, as they do not decouple instantly.
 Therefore a sigmoid function is used to mimic a smooth transition from being coupled to the thermal bath, where Tν = Tγ, to decoupling, where $T_{\nu} = \big(\frac{4}{11}\big)^{1/3}T_{\gamma}$.
 The energy range for this is taken as 1 < T < 3 MeV.
 The difference in photon and neutrino temperature is because of electron-positron annihilation, effectively 'heating' the thermal bath after (most) neutrinos have already decoupled.
 Photons decouple when the rate of free electron scattering drops below the expansion rate.
 After decoupling the photons free stream and can be observed as the cosmic microwave background.

+### Effective degrees of freedom and entropy degrees of freedom
+After running the [Number of effective rel dof SM and SUSY.ipynb](https://github.com/annetkonings/Signatures-of-PSGWs/blob/main/Number%20of%20effective%20rel%20dof%20SM%20and%20SUSY.ipynb), now you can run the file [Entropy dof SM and SUSY.ipynb](https://github.com/annetkonings/Signatures-of-PSGWs/blob/main/Entropy%20dof%20SM%20and%20SUSY.ipynb) to get the entropy degrees of freedom.

+### Relative spectral energy density
+The third file to run is [GW spectral energy density SM and SUSY.ipynb](https://github.com/annetkonings/Signatures-of-PSGWs/blob/main/GW%20spectral%20energy%20density%20SM%20and%20SUSY.ipynb).
+This solves the evolution of the gravitational waves impacted by the decoupling of the particles and neutrino free-streaming.
+The result is the spectral energy density of the GW signal as function of wavenumber.

 [^1]: Reference: M. Tanabashi et al., Review of Particle Physics, Phys.
 Rev. D 98, 030001 (2018).